amsross/grunt-unison/README.md

 ### Usage Examples

 #### Custom Options
-In this example, custom options are used to do sync files between the source and destination ignoring permissions and allowing for FAT drives.
+In this example, custom options are used to do sync files between the local source and remote destination ignoring permissions and allowing for FAT drives.

 ```js
 grunt.initConfig({